UCLA-CS130/TODO-Team-Name/README.md

 $ sudo ./webserver config
 ```

+The server can be accessed via a variety of methods:
-Use your browser to view the resource (for example, `http://localhost:80/default.html`).
+* Use your browser to view the resource (for example, `http://localhost:8080/`).

-Request `default.html` for an awesome webpage with some really cool text.
+* Use a curl request: `curl -i localhost:8080`

 ###Dealing with bound ports